Connie & Ted’s

 The raw bar is a minor miracle.
 Oysters laid out like jewels, each one tasting of a different shoreline.
 The clams are cold, the shrimp unapologetically plump, and the whole thing carries the sort of unspoken challenge you’d expect from a bar full of sailors: keep up, or step aside.

-And then there are the stuffies — clams reborn with breadcrumbs, herbs, and a slap of heat, each bite a small, nostalgic act of heroics at sea.
+Then there are the signature appetizer, stuffies — clams reborn with breadcrumbs, herbs, and a slap of heat, each bite a small, nostalgic act of heroics at sea.
 They’re golden brown and glorious.
-Have them with a beer or a glass of chablis on your walk in Weho.
+Have them with a beer or a glass of Chablis, a worthy briny pitstop on your walk through Weho.